eng-dtarek/Data-wrangling-with-mongodb/README.md

 - way: 44197

 ## Problems Encountered in the Map
-1. Auditing Street names of nodes and ways
+- Auditing Street names of nodes and ways.

 I began auditing the street names of nodes, ways, ways’ names and ways’ english names to find any pattern for writing it but there was no specific pattern.

 Here is a sample of the auditing results: